Krushna-Nanda/University_exam/CE/01_unit .md

 #### Barriers to Effective Listening
 - **Internal**: Distractions, biases, or lack of interest.
 - **External**: Noise, interruptions, or unclear messages.
-- **Solution**: Stay focused, avoid multitasking, and clarify doubts.
+- **Solution**: Stay focused, avoid multitasking, and clarify doubts

-#### Listening Comprehension Exercises
-- Practice summarizing key points after listening to a conversation, podcast, or audio clip.
-- Ask yourself:
-  - What was the main idea?
-  - What were the supporting details?

 ---